wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 Output:
 - IllegalArgumentException
-  - message: "Source territory has too few defenders for this attack!"
+  - message: "Source territory has too few defenders for this defense!"

 ### Test 18:
 Input: